JakobMie/nightlightstats/README.md

   <figcaption>VIIRS Monthly light means for Moscow, non straylight-corrected version.</figcaption>
 </figure>

 - To increase coverage during summer months for the monthly VIIRS data, you can use a straylight-corrected VIIRS version (see Mills et al., 2013) by setting `corrected_lights` to TRUE.
-These are different images, so you have to download them first by setting this argument to TRUE in `nightlight_download` as well.
+These are different images, so you have to download them first as well.
 The trade-off is that these data are of reduced quality.

 - You can also work with a harmonized DMSP-VIIRS yearly dataset spanning from 1992 to 2018 (see Li et al., 2020, available at https://figshare.com/articles/Harmonization_of_DMSP_and_VIIRS_nighttime_light_data_from_1992-2018_at_the_global_scale/9828827/2).
 To use these data, you have to set `harmonized_lights` to TRUE in all functions.
 The harmonized dataset is built with the non straylight-corrected VIIRS data.
 The VIIRS data are cleaned from disturbances due to aurora and temporal lights and then matched to the resolution and top-coding of the DMSP data.
 The DMSP data are temporally calibrated to ensure temporal consistency.
 The data are already produced with quality weights; separate quality files are not included in the dataset.
 Note that these data occupy way less space than the other ones, with about 40 MB per yearly image.